The 2021 Applications will open November 30th

-Overnight Storage is available on a first-come, first-serve basis.
+Overnight artwork storage is available on a first-come, first-serve basis.
 You can purchase overnight storage at the same time that you pay for your booth.
 Storage purchase is non-refundable after the end of May.
-Please read the full terms and conditions for overnight storage services at time of purchase.
+Please read the full terms and conditions for overnight storage services at the time of purchase.
 Size restrictions apply.
-If you do not purchase overnight storage, you are responsible for bringing your work and removing it from the square each day.
+If you do not purchase overnight storage, you are responsible for bringing your work and removing it from your booth each day.

 Can I only sell the work I submitted in my application?

 The images you submit in your application should be consistent with the work you intend to show at the Fair.
-They do not have to be the exact same pieces.
-You should only be showing works relevant to the category you are juried in for.
+They do not have to be the exact same artworks.
+You should only be showing works relevant to the category you are selected for.

 Am I allowed to sell artist cards or prints at the Fair?